Shashika6/Shashika6/README.md

 - 👋 Hi, I’m Shashika
 - 👨‍💻 I'm a senior software engineer
-- 🌱 I’m currently working at Calcey
+- 🌱 I’m currently working at Lucytech - Home24

 ### Where to find me